TOOLS

 Length and Time Phasing of Assistance

-A grant award is for 1 year.
-Applicants may propose a project period of up to 3 years.
+Applicants may propose a project period of up to 2 years.
+However, awards are distributed in annual budget periods subject to availability of funds.
 States are asked to commit the full amount of funding for their loan repayment awards to practitioners in the current fiscal year to avoid out-year commitments for additional Federal funds.
-See the following for information on how assistance is awarded/released: Notice of Grant Award.
+See the following for information on how assistance is awarded/released: Grantee drawdown funds, as necessary, from the Payment Management System (PMS).
+PMS is the centralized web based payment system for HHS awards.

 Financial Information